-All you have to do is enter your data, that is your projected revenue, growth rate, and currency.
+All you have to do is enter your data such as your projected revenue, growth rate, and currency.
 Our app will then create your forecast and set up good looking graphs and charts to give you a clear overview.
 If you add your expenses and capital too, you have a full budget for your startup, which will help you make decisions throughout the early stages of your venture.
 Our backend is constantly crunching your numbers and gives you tips and advice on how to optimize your budget.
 Pretty neat, huh?

 Our final thoughts…

-The year 2020 has shown us how unpredictable the business world can be.
+- The year 2020 and 2021 has shown us how unpredictable the business world can be.
 External forces bring a high level of uncertainty to your business and can significantly impact your business.

 By using Cuttles, your sales forecasting numbers are just a click away, making them even more accessible to both you and investors than before.